openelections/docs/datainterview.md

 *Does the state have open or closed primaries and primary runoffs?
 Has that status changed since 2000?*

-*Anything else we should know about the data that we haven’t asked?*
+*Anything else we should know about the data that we haven't asked?*